vizcay/lingokids_challenge/README.md

 The next improvement in complexity will be to start a group of N `Threads` to query the endpoint concurrently.
 When every thread in the group finishes, we gather all the responses and then proceed with the next block.
-According to my tests this improves performance by more than 50%.
+According to my tests, this improves performance by more than 50%.

-An still better approach will be to use a `ThreadPool` of workers.
-This way, when a worker finishes its request, it can inmmediately grab another piece of work and is not waiting for the slowest one in the group to finish.
+A still better approach it is to use a `ThreadPool` of workers.
+This way, when a worker finishes its request, it can immediately grab another piece of work and is not waiting for the slowest one in the group to finish.
 This cuts the total time another 25%.